 Then I heard about a tree lot in town run by a local church.
-Their men’s small groups spends a full weekend every November in Boone, NC cutting down Christmas trees.
-They haul them back, set up a lot on their church’s property (complete with a fire pit and Christmas music) and spent the next 4-5 weekends sitting outside selling trees to passers-by.
+Their men’s small groups spend a full weekend every November in Boone, NC cutting down Christmas trees.
+They haul them back, set up a lot on their church’s property (complete with a fire pit and Christmas music), and spent the next 4-5 weekends sitting outside selling trees to passers-by.

 And what do they do with all that money they make from their lumber-jack stint?